 Australians’ health remains in a state of contradictions; we enjoy one of the world’s highest life expectancies and live more years free of disability; our apparently sophisticated, innovative and ever more specialised care for those who are sick contrasts with great disparities in access to services (the scandalous ‘gap’ in the health conditions and services for Aboriginal and Torres Strait Islander peoples being the litmus test).
 Further, most deaths result from chronic conditions rather than ‘acute’ illnesses, mostly a consequence of changes in our lifestyle.

-So, who is to deal with all of that?
 The State is caught between accusations of being a ‘nanny’ and of ‘not doing enough’; neo-liberalism wants the state ‘out’ and markets ‘in’; prevention is part of personal responsibility, but stresses on our health are induced by economic and ecological realities and impositions.
 Where does that leave ‘community health care’?